Find Dazzling Fall Colors with Expert Tips, Local Destinations, and a Leaf Hunt Printable

 Outdoor Places to GoFall

-In addition to his tips, we’ve got a round-up of our favorite local destinations for admiring fall foliage.
-Scroll to the bottom for a free printable of common local leaves that fall in our neighborhoods so you can go on a leaf hunt, too!
+First up: Advice for admiring fall colors from The Morton Arboretum.
+After that, keep reading for a round-up of our favorite local destinations for admiring fall foliage.
+Finally, scroll to the bottom for a free printable of common local leaves that fall in our neighborhoods so you can go on a leaf hunt, too!

 Trees with red leaves, showcasing beautiful fall colors